zatsick160/SonicGenerationsBlender/README.md

-# SonicSplineBlender
+# SonicGenerationsBlender
-Generates an XML file from Blender splines that is readable by the Sonic game engine
+Exports Blender spline data to an XML file that is readable by the Sonic Generations game engine